fixie-ai/ai-jsx/packages/docs/docs/guides/rules-of-jsx.md

 }
 ```

-In this example, `JsonOutput` takes in a child, and returns a JSON result.
+In this example, `ValidateJsonOutput` takes in a child, and returns a JSON result.
 To do that, it needs to know what the child renders to, so it uses `render`.

 ### Intermediate Results